nklabs/libnklabs/README.md

 * The example application includes watchdog timer support
 * The build system includes automatic insertion of git hash, build date and version numbers into the binary.
 * Commonly used cryptographic and CRC functions are also included
+* The example application just fits on an STM32F030R8 (64K Flash, 8K RAM).
+We recommend at least 96K of flash and 20K of RAM.

 # Integrating libnklabs with your own project